Vintti logo

 1. Taking a public company private - This involves acquiring a publicly-traded company and delisting its shares from the stock exchange.
 The goal is to gain more control and operational flexibility away from public shareholders and regulations.

-2. Financing spin-offs - A company may use an LBO structure to finance the creation of a new independent entity from a division or subsidiary.
+2. Financing spin-offs - A company may use a lbo finance to create a new independent entity from a division or subsidiary.
 The spin-off allows the parent company to focus on its core business.

 3. Private company transfers - LBOs enable ownership changes in private companies, often small businesses.
 This facilitates succession planning or exit strategies for private business owners.